cncounter/gc-handbook/04_GC_Algorithms_Implementations.md

-## CMS(并发标记-清除)
+## Concurrent Mark and Sweep(并发标记-清除)

 The official name for this collection of garbage collectors is “Mostly Concurrent Mark and Sweep Garbage Collector”.
-It uses the parallel stop-the-world mark-copy algorithm in the Young Generation and the mostly concurrent mark-sweep algorithm in the Old Generation.
+It uses the parallel stop-the-world [mark-copy](https://plumbr.eu/handbook/garbage-collection-algorithms/removing-unused-objects/copy) algorithm in the Young Generation and the mostly concurrent [mark-sweep](https://plumbr.eu/handbook/garbage-collection-algorithms/removing-unused-objects/sweep) algorithm in the Old Generation.

-CMS的官方名称为 “**Mostly Concurrent Mark and Sweep Garbage Collector**”(主要并发-标记-清除-垃圾收集器). 其对年轻代采用并行 STW方式的 mark-copy (标记-复制)算法, 对老年代主要使用并发 mark-sweep (标记-清除)算法。
+CMS的官方名称为 “**Mostly Concurrent Mark and Sweep Garbage Collector**”(主要并发-标记-清除-垃圾收集器). 其对年轻代采用并行 STW方式的 [mark-copy (标记-复制)算法](https://plumbr.eu/handbook/garbage-collection-algorithms/removing-unused-objects/copy), 对老年代主要使用并发 [mark-sweep (标记-清除)算法](https://plumbr.eu/handbook/garbage-collection-algorithms/removing-unused-objects/sweep)。

 This collector was designed to avoid long pauses while collecting in the Old Generation.
 It achieves this by two means.
 Firstly, it does not compact the Old Generation but uses free-lists to manage reclaimed space.
 Secondly, it does most of the job in the mark-and-sweep phases concurrently with the application.
 This means that garbage collection is not explicitly stopping the application threads to perform these phases.
 It should be noted, however, that it still competes for CPU time with the application threads.
 By default, the number of threads used by this GC algorithm equals to ¼ of the number of physical cores of your machine.